Nuclear Engineering · Texas A&M

 I'm Aman.

-I like to understand the world in every sense of the word "nuclear".
-Aspiring nuclear engineer.
+I'm an undergraduate at Texas A&M trying to understand the world in every sense of the word "nuclear", from first principles, one instrument at a time.
 Based in College Station, Texas.

 What I'm building